 For me, London hit me like a wave.
 And this wave was Natasha Zinko.
-The widely known influencer in the blogosphere - who made a statement this season by using soft color tones - continued to keep my focus throughout the presentation by every insta-worthy photo detail to follow on the catwalk.
-There were looks on looks to relate back to the ‘now feeling’ of what it means to be chic and comfortable.
+The widely known influencer in the blogosphere - who made a statement this season by using soft color tones - continued to keep my focus throughout the presentation; every piece was intended to be an insta-worthy photo.
+There were looks on looks, ones to relate back to the ‘now feeling’ of what it means to be chic and comfortable.

 BACKSTAGE IMAGES COURTESY OF LECLAIREUR

-Undoubtedly, Zinko had her eye on much more than the prize and designed for a market dictated by social media.
+Undoubtedly, Zinko had designed for a market dictated by social media.
 She translated urban styles for the like-hungry generation and more!
 Despite the glimmer of the jewels outlining the eyes and zippers that could reveal the chest at any moment, what made an impact above all else, were as follows:

 RUNWAY IMAGES COURTESY OF KIM WESTON-ARNOLD